Contact:

 Tools in the context of earth pressure: application notes

 Hydraulic tools enable controlled interventions under lateral pressure.
 Concrete demolition shear by Darda GmbH are suitable for opening and deconstructing reinforced concrete walls, while Concrete splitter by Darda GmbH specifically relieve stresses in massive components and rock structures.
 Steel shear by Darda GmbH cut bracing, reinforcement, and steel sections; hydraulic demolition shear by Darda GmbH cover mixed materials.
 Hydraulic power pack by Darda GmbH provide the energy supply.
 For creating openings under earth pressure, Multi Cutters by Darda GmbH can be used when defined cuts with a compact form factor are required.
 Tool selection is always governed by the construction state, material, and permissible vibration.
+Edge distances, access constraints, and required split or cut depths should be defined in the work plan.

-Planning and design—geotechnical classification
+Planning and design – geotechnical classification

 The design of supporting structures and deconstruction steps is based on recognized geotechnical methods.
 It is common to differentiate between active, passive, and at-rest states including consideration of water, surcharges, wall geometries, and friction relationships.
 For construction and deconstruction practice, this means: define construction states, provide verifications, plan monitoring, and adapt steps to measured values.
 Indications regarding limit states and partial safety concepts must be provided in accordance with the applicable regulations; statements here are always to be understood in general terms.
+Assumptions must be consistent with the soil investigation and construction sequence; apparent pressure diagrams for temporary shoring and 2D versus 3D effects should be checked for plausibility and compatibility across stages.

 Practical examples from the application areas